 Symptoms: Initially weight loss, weakness, body ache, and decreased appetite.
 Often there are no specific symptoms, and diagnosis is made on routine lab tests.

-Common causes – Viral (HVB, HVC, HVD), Alcohol, NASH, autoimmune, and certain medicines/toxins.
+Common causes – Viral (Hepatitis B, C, D), Alcohol abuse, NASH, autoimmune hepatitis, and certain medicines/toxins.

 It is the scarring (fibrosis) of the liver resulting from progressive damage due to chronic hepatitis.
 In cirrhosis, the normal structure of the liver is gradually lost and replaced by scar tissue thereby compromising liver function.

 Chronic hepatitis and cirrhosis also increases the risk of developing liver cancer (hepatocellular carcinoma)

 Blood from the entire digestive (gastrointestinal) tract flows through the portal vein into the liver, and thereafter from the liver to the heart through the hepatic veins.
-Cirrhosis causes restriction of this flow, leading to backpressure in the portal and gastrointestinal veins (portal hypertension).
+Cirrhosis causes restriction of this flow, leading to back pressure in the portal and gastrointestinal veins (portal hypertension).
 This leads to many of these veins and their smaller connections (collaterals) becoming dilated and tortuous (varices) as seen in the lower esophagus, stomach, and rectum.
 These varices can rupture and cause massive bleeding, manifesting as vomiting blood (hematemesis), or rarely a rectal bleed.

 When signs of portal hypertension and encephalopathy appear, cirrhosis is said to be decompensated.
 Cirrhosis eventually causes chronic liver failure.
 Cirrhosis can also result in compromised kidney function and failure (called hepatorenal syndrome).